 On February 20, 2026, a Division Bench of the Allahabad High Court put a stay on a previous order that had asked for a complete revision of the CLAT UG 2026 merit list.
 A single judge had instructed the Consortium of National Law Universities to make changes to the CLAT 2026 merit list after the case was filed against them.
 The consortium challenged this order, claiming that revising the CLAT 2026 merit list would disrupt the ongoing CLAT 2026 counselling process.
-With the stay now in effect, the consortium will release the CLAT merit list 2026 soon on its official website.
-The next hearing at Allahabad HC is set for March 9, 2026, when the court is expected to revisit the issue, potentially leading to a final decision.
+The consortium was permitted to proceed with the existing process, with the stay in effect.

 Particulars | Details |